ChewKeanHo/Template/Angular/README.md

 Unlike what was recommended by Angular, AutomataCI prepared 2 clearly separated components directories:

-1. `contents/` - organize the pages
+1. `contents/` - organize page components with respect to pathing hirarchy.
-2. `services/` - where your libraries and components stays
+2. `services/` - where your libraries and service components stays.
-3. `assets/` - any static files located at the root of the site.
+3. `services/app/` - where `app-root` and `app-footer` components are located.

-The root directory is programmed to be here, where all the `app.*.ts` and `main.*.ts` are located.
+4. `services/init/` - where your project init components are located.

-The `contents/` component directory structures the website page hirarchy.
+5. `assets/` - any static files located at the root of the site.

-Each page imports component libraries from the `services/` directory for constructing its content.
-All components in both directories are both using Angular Components to operate seamlessly.
+The root directory for the workspace is where both `app.ts` and `app.server.ts` are located.

-For internationalization (i18n), it is best to keep it as service libraries while retaining the `contents/` directory as the page rendering template.
+For internationalization (i18n), it is best to keep it as a service component libraries while keeping the `contents/` directory as the page template.
 You can pass the language code using the `app.routes.ts` routing mechanism and have them rendered accordingly.

 To avoid path conflicts, you should always check the `assets/` availability before creating the content inside `content/` directory.